 One day, almost on a whim, I picked up an $80 acoustic guitar from a pawn shop near me.
 I had played on and off since I was sixteen, but I never really took it seriously.
 That casual relationship resumed once I brought it to the office: I played it a few times, but ultimately, I stashed it in a corner of my office and forgot all about it.
 When I found out we would be working remotely, something possessed me to take the guitar home.
 One evening, after getting done to work, I just felt the urge to play Phish’s “Waste,” a song I had committed to memory several years earlier.
 I had been witnessing the struggles of my loved ones on Facebook, so I posted a video of my performance.
 I was astonished by the number of “likes” I received.
 So I vowed to post a new song every week.
 I started out with some other songs I had committed to memory: “Norwegian Wood,” “Blowing in the Wind,” and “Uncle John’s Band.”
 For me, these were fairly easy to relearn.
 Then, I decided to expand my comfort zone with more complex tunes, like Led Zeppelin’s “Good Times Bad Times.”
 Not easy, but I accomplished it.
 After teaching myself a few songs, and a few new chords that went them, I decided to play for a purpose.
 While I’m childfree by choice, I couldn’t help but feel empathy for those parents trying to homeschool their children.
 I always struggled with math, so I can’t even comprehend trying to help someone in that subject, even in basic arithmetic.
 So I learned Jimmy Buffet’s “Math Sucks” to help soothe the frustrations of those parents struggling with math.
 Ever since she saw Bohemian Rhapsody, my mother has been obsessed with Queen.
 I give all due respect to them as musicians, and I like some of their songs, but I’ve never been enough of a fan to pay money for their music.
 But I decided to learn “Crazy Little Thing Called Love” as a Mother’s Day present to her, which I sent to her phone.
 One thing I’ve learned in my relationship with my guitar is that perfection is the enemy of progress.
 If I were going to be a rock star, it would’ve happened already, so if I simplify some chords or change a lyric or two, it doesn’t matter.
 The only people listening are my friends, and they won’t (or shouldn’t) judge.
 So why not loosen up and have some fun with it?
 During the summer of 1995, the summer before my senior year in high school, I bought one of those Ivy League hats that other kids wore backwards.
 It was meant to display my image as an artist.
 I was going to be the next Steven Spielberg, and this hat would add to that.
 My friends mocked me for it (teenagers!), but I was determined to live that image.

 That fall, I enrolled in Mr. Leonard London’s Project Advance English class, a college-level writing class that was offered through Syracuse University.
 I had managed to skate by through most of my high school career with Bs.
 My teachers up through my junior year were competent enough, but nobody really lit any fires in my heart.
 I enjoyed my TV Production courses, and Mr. Martin Markowitz, the teacher, was very supportive and encouraging in his guidance, but I suspect I would have developed the same passion with any other teacher.
 I was involved with drama, and Mrs. Isabel Feldstein taught me how to loosen up and project my voice on the stage, which has helped me a lot in my own career as a professor.
 Mrs. Judith King, my ninth-grade typing teacher, taught me the basics of how to type, which I still use today.
 They were all great teachers, but none of them compared to Mr. London.
 He looked and carried himself like the media image of a college professor, leather elbow patches, tweed blazer, yada yada…My best friend, Albert Farmer, who was in the class with me and loved to rag on my hat, asked Mr. London, “Do you think Craig’s hat looks artsy?”
 Mr. London said, “Yeah, I think that’s a bohemian look.”
 At that point, I knew Mr. London “got” me.
 The first semester of the class was a challenging one for sure; I did well, but one thing I learned was that everything I thought I knew about writing was wrong.
 Phrases I had used were not acceptable with Mr. London (for example, I couldn’t refer to “my Mom” in my literacy narrative; it was “my mother”).
 I was able to earn a B for that semester, which, with the 10% weight from an honors course, turned out to be an A. But the second semester was where things got real.
 We read George Bernard Shaw’s Pygmalion, and while the specifics of class discussions escape me these 24 years later, I remember him assigning us a paper on our own choice of topic.
 Being really, really, really into movies (hell, I owned every movie review book known to humankind, from Roger Ebert to Leonard Maltin), I thought I’d give a comparison between the play and My Fair Lady, the 1964 musical it inspired.
 I remember Eliza Doolittle breaking it off with Henry Higgins at the end of the play; yet, in the musical, they got together.
 The same ending occurred in the 1938 film version of the play.
 I was pissed at this, thinking that this was just Hollywood’s bastardization and butchering of a perfectly realistic play.
 I wrote my heart out, and as Led Zeppelin’s “Sick Again” blasted over my stereo speakers, I hit a “writer’s high,” where I hit some sort of a-ha moment.
 For the first time in my life, I was proud of something I had written.
 The assignment had gotten an A-; not an A, but I was still proud.
 That energy spread to my college Public Affairs class as well; for the first time, I was loving learning for the sake of learning.
 The following year, during my first semester of college, I was determined to keep that energy alive, and it resulted in my making the Dean’s List.
 Twenty-four years later, my intellectual interests have changed.
 I’m not as into classic literature as I was, but I’ve developed a love of Singles Studies.
-My desk is essentially a shrine to Singles Studies; if one were to make a movie about me, a shot to establish my character might consist of a tilt of all those books on my desk: Singled Out, Happy Singlehood, I Didn’t Work This Hard to Get Married.
+My desk is essentially a shrine to Singles Studies; if one were to make a movie about me, a shot to establish my character might consist of a tilt of all those books on my desk (see top).
 My love of research and learning has been nurtured by many great mentors over the years.
 But it all started in Room 211 of Spring Valley High School by that man, Mr. London.
 I don’t know if he’s still alive (my Google searches have landed me bupkis), but sir, if you can read this, thank you!
 Much of our discussion on CoSP revolves around how the law and general business and organizational practices marginalize singles.
 Even in a course entitled “How to be Single and Happy,” I feel it’s important for students to be aware of how singles are marginalized, and my hope is that they will start to question policy and start advocating.
 There is, after all, strength in numbers.
 So for this assignment, students looked at this link from Nolo and wrote to a letter to an organization that a policy be changed to be more inclusive of singles.
 Here’s what they came front:

 Mary – She advocated that a particular hospital should allow friends and extended family members of sick folks to be able to visit their loved ones.
 In other words, visits should not be limited to the spouse or immediate family members.
 And she brought the snark.
 Karen – She also got sassy with Darlene Dovenberg, a woman who violated the Fair Housing Act by refusing to rent to a single mother because she “had no man.”
 Ultimately, she had to pay $15,000 to the woman.
 Victory!
 Kelly – She proposed a change to the Family and Medical Leave Act, namely that it be expanded to the ability to look after other loved ones, such as a sibling or extended family members.
 Tammy – An employee of Cracker Barrel, she advocated that the restaurant be more equitable in providing time off to its employees.
 In other words, why on Earth can’t a single person take a day off to go fishing when a married person can take a day off to look after a spouse?
 Brenda – She got creative with hers, writing in the voice of an 85-year-old never-married woman who lives with her sister.
 She wrote to the Social Security Administration, asking that she be allowed to give her Social Security benefits to her sister upon her death.
 Makes sense to me!
 She gave me permission to post her letter on my blog, which will be coming up tomorrow.
 Rebecca – She wants the Federal Fair Housing Act to prohibit discrimination based on marital status, in addition to its other provisions.
 Makes sense to me!
 She also gave me permission to post her letter to my blog, which will come up the day after tomorrow.
 Moreover, she submitted it!
 We shall see.
 One reflection is that I’ll attempt to make is that in the future, I’ll make clearer that the letter should focus on one policy.
 There’s a lot of positive energy around singles activism in there, but a few people wanted to change multiple problems, which can be hard for an audience to digest.
 So I’ll emphasize that more in the future.
 All in all, I’m happy with the students’ passion for enacting social change here.
 And I’m happy with the way the course went.
-Students really got into the material, even after we transitioned to remote teaching.
-Anybody who’s ever read a book or seen a movie knows how single people are portrayed in fiction and film.
-You have your stories where the protagonist starts out broken in some way (workaholic, promiscuous, selfish) and then suddenly becomes a better person as the result of adding a romantic relationship into his/her life.
-For example, take Trainwreck, where Amy Schumer’s ambitious, hard-partying journalist changes her ways as a result of becoming involved with Bill Hader’s sports doctor.
-In some stories, the single characters are depicted in nasty stereotypes.
-For example, in How to be a Latin Lover, Kristen Bell’s character is painted as a lonely woman who lives with dozens of cats.
-You have your tales where the hero has a goal, and just to add spice to the story, there’s a romantic subplot.
-Blake Snyder’s iconic Save the Cat even advises aspiring screenwriters to start a “B-Story” at the 30-minute mark, which, more often than not, consists of a romantic subplot.
+Students really got into the material, even after we transitioned to remote teaching. |

 AuthorMy name is Craig.
 I'm an educator, writer, and unapologetic singleton.
 When not reading, writing, or teaching, I enjoy hiking, running, watching movies, going to concerts, spending time with friends, and playing with my cat/son, Chester.
 Archives